marabian/useful-llm-stuff/README.md

 * [OpenAI Evals](https://github.com/openai/evals) - Evals is a framework for evaluating LLMs and LLM systems, and an open-source registry of benchmarks.

-* [LlamaIndex](https://www.llamaindex.ai/) - Tools for building RAGs.

 * [Rag Arena](https://www.ragarena.com/) - Tool for benchmarking/testing different retrieval methods of RAGs (mostly those supported by LangChain seems like).

+## Benchmarks

 * [Code Generation on Human Eval Benchmark](https://paperswithcode.com/sota/code-generation-on-humaneval) - This benchmark is a dataset that measures the code generation capabilities of large language models (LLMs).
 It was introduced in 2021 and is based on a dataset of 164 programming challenges.
 This is being provided by [Papers With Code](https://paperswithcode.com/sota).

-## Benchmarks

 * [LMSYS Chatbot Arena Leaderboard ](https://chat.lmsys.org/?leaderboard) - Popular LLM Benchmark website